AChandel01071994/file-encryption-decryption-in-node/README.md

 # File Encryption & Decryption in nodejs

-Typescript API to encrypt and decrypt any type of file (using `AES256` encryption)
+Typescript API to encrypt and decrypt any type of file (using `AES256` encryption) with compression enabled

+## Requirements

+- node >= 10

 ## Installation & Dependencies